Get familiar with Type Anatomy

-Today I want introduce you to the topic of Type Anatomy and to familiarise you with some of these odd typographic terms!
+Today we want to introduce you to the topic of Type Anatomy and to familiarise you with some of these odd typographic terms!

 The term character refers to an individual letter, numeral or punctuation mark.
 Uppercase letters are called 'caps/uppercase characters.'
 Then small letters are 'called lowercase characters.'
 All characters no matter what classification or typeface can be broken down into smaller elements.
 Just like putting individual puzzle pieces together to create the whole picture.